Our series on Oscar contenders continues…

 After humble beginnings with intriguing contemporary low budget character (and behavior) studies, Gitarrmongot (2004), Involuntary (De Ofrivilliga, 2008) and Play (2011), Östlund hit it big on the festival circuit in 2014 with the celebrated Force Majeure (Turist).
 A career build up that led to this more sophisticated new opus.

 In the acerbic comedy-drama, The Square, Christian, a big time modern art museum curator in Stockholm, faces crisis on multiple fronts, both professionally and personally.
 By trying to create controversy, the young public relation team of the museum get plenty of what they asked for.
 Too much of it.
 And while trying to handle the situation, getting out of control, Christian must also face the consequences of a personal little vengeance gone wrong as well as his scheduled unavailability toward a new and unstable relationship with Anne, a young art reporter falling for him.

 The Square is obviously a contemporary metaphor on communication.
 It is segmented into vignettes-like episodes, part of a sole story.
 We follow the lead into three major events gone wrong.
 It lays on the depiction of the lack of implication (and abuse of his high position) by the main character to illustrate peoples isolation in the modern (Art) world as a micro society.

 Right from the opening The Square sets the tone to offer pretty solid and cynical sequences.
 In an interview Anne asks Christian to explain a statement about a piece in the museum and his answer makes no sense at all.
-When confronted to a ‘performance’ by a resident artist, at an opening turned violent, the embarrassed crowd takes its time before finally giving proper response to what has become an obvious ‘in your face’ act of aggression.
+When confronted by a ‘performance’ by a resident artist, at an opening turned violent, the embarrassed crowd takes its time before finally giving proper response to what has become an obvious in-your-face act of aggression.

 The Square is an inconclusive, but partially charming, piece of pretentious film making.
 But it won the Palme d’Or…